 Amazing grace how sweet … at this point in hearing that song I always have the same thought: singing this song is sending praises to a devil.
 I believe that’s true.
 I believe that the man who wrote that song was the very definition of the devil.
 When Elijah Muhammad and Malcolm X told us that the white man is the devil, it must have been that white man who led them to that conclusion.

-I like to think that we can turn our backs on our enemies’ attempt to make us slaves and become a whole people again.
+I think we can turn our backs on our enemies’ attempt to make us slaves and become a whole people again.
+We can focus on us, love ourselves and make our enemies irrelevant.
 Every time, I think we should throw out Amazing Grace and move forward, I asked myself, how can we turn our backs on the Fisk Jubilee Singers, how can we turn our backs on our people, who song that song for us, often at our most difficult hour?
 It is hard, and what this tells me is that it will be a lifelong struggle to shed every single oppressive thing that has been forced on us.
 We know that the source of so many of these things, like Amazing Grace, was evil.
 It might have even come directly from the hands of the devil, himself.
 Can we shred them all?
 Do we have to free ourselves of everything?
 Or, do we just need to shred enough of them to set our minds free and to become a whole people again?

 We have turned Amazing Grace into a great song.
 The voices of our people have truly uplifted our souls.
 I am certain that I am going to hum, if not outright sing along, the next time I hear a Jennifer Hudson or one of our great singers singing Amazing Grace; and, every time, I am going to ask myself, why!
 Why I cannot turn my back on a song that was written by a man who took babies out of their mothers’ arms and threw them overboard because their crying, on his slave ship, annoyed him?
 Fighting against the invisible chains of our oppression is hard, but we have to find a way to overcome them.